Welcome to the Division of Land Resource Protection

 Agricultural Land Use and Farmland Conversion

-Imperial, Sonoma and Ventura counties are now available.
+2014 releases have begun--Madera County is now available.
+All 2012 has been released.
 Come back for more postings in the weeks ahead!

 The 2008-2010 California Farmland Conversion Report